 At the time, the chocolate industry and the wine industry had little in common, despite the many features that wine and chocolate both share.
 Most of the new bean-to-bar chocolate makers were located in temperate climates where cacao trees cannot survive.
 These artisanal producers of chocolate had little contact with the land and the trees from which their creation was ultimately sourced.
 As a cacao farmer who lives in Ecuador, I was lucky to not have this problem.
 I became what is called a “tree-to-bar” chocolate maker.

-In Carl, I found a kindred spirit.
-Carl had also been living in Ecuador for as long as I had.
-He’s married to an Ecuadorian woman and is just as emotionally invested in this country as I am.
-His interest in cacao went even deeper than the land itself, and extended back through ancient history.
-It was Carl who first enlightened me to the exalted role of cacao in the societies of ancient tropical America.
+In Carl and Dennise, I found two kindred spirits.
+Dennise was born and raised in Ecuador's capitol city of Quito.
+Carl had also been living in Ecuador for as long as I had and, as fate would have it, married Dennise.
+Carl's interest in cacao went even deeper than the land itself, and extended back through ancient history.
+It was Carl who first enlightened us to the exalted role of cacao in the societies of ancient tropical America.
 The other thing about Carl is that he’s an artist.
 We both are, albeit in different ways.
+Dennise is the glue that holds everything together.

 Our earliest discussion on the subject of chocolate came halfway through a night of revelry in the city of Quito.
-We had been introduced to each other by Carl’s wife, who intuitively sensed that something very interesting could come from this partnership.
 A group of us patronized several establishments in Quito that night and about halfway through this process, we started talking about chocolate.
 After we realized that our visions were almost perfectly aligned, we agreed to stop talking about chocolate until the following afternoon.
 We wanted to continue this discussion but with clear heads.

 As planned, we met the very next day.
 Together we outlined a vision for the radical re-positioning of chocolate inside of people’s minds.
 To shatter the 20th-century concept of chocolate as candy, we knew we would have to show the world an entirely new conception of chocolate.
 To do so, we decided to make chocolate the way a winemaker makes wine and the way an artist produces art.